 Early assessment and feedback about student progress are valuable to students, faculty, and academic advisors, allowing each to make informed decisions.
 Early feedback is especially valuable for beginning students, and for those taking classes outside their primary areas of interest.
 To prompt such feedback, all instructors of courses in which there are freshmen or University Division sophomores enrolled, as well as instructors of all students enrolled in General Education Common Ground courses, shall receive a request for an evaluation of students' academic progress in the fourth week of the regular semester, with a submission deadline of Sunday after the sixth week.
-The method by which an early letter grade evaluation is determined, and the percentage of the final grade which that evaluation may consist of observations and recommendations to the student instead of, or in addition to, a letter grade.
-This evaluation will be accessible to the student and the student's academic's academic advisor.
+The method by which an early letter grade evaluation is determined, and the percentage of the final grade which that evaluation represents (if the evaluation is in the form of a letter grade), are decided by the instructor.
+The evaluation may consist of observations and recommendations to the student instead of, or in addition to, a letter grade.
+This evaluation will be accessible to the student and the student's academic advisor.